In the interest of keeping your job intact while impressing folks

 Yeah, sometimes it sucks to have to exclude your significant other from festivities, but parties can get pricey—and your company probably thought long and hard about whether they have the budget to allow guests to attend.
 That said, don’t bring your boyfriend, girlfriend or best friend anyway and think your office won’t notice because it’s only one extra person.
 They will.

-Also: Do not sneakily have them meet you at the end of the party just in time for one last drink, that’s childish.
-Use this off-the-clock time to hang with colleagues instead.
+meet you at the end of the party just in time for one last drink,

 5. DON’T gossip.